Trude Feldman

 Gertrude Bella Feldman (August 13, 1924 – January 23, 2022) was an American reporter, columnist, and member of the White House Press Corps and State Department Press Corps.
 She regularly wrote for McCall's magazine and for The New York Times Syndicate, The Washington Post, as well as numerous other media, especially publications for the Jewish community.
 Feldman interviewed every U.S. president from Lyndon B. Johnson until George W. Bush; and every U.S. vice president from Hubert Humphrey to Al Gore.
 She was a contributing editor for World Tribune.com.

 Early and personal life

 Gertrude Bella Feldman was born in Los Angeles on August 13, 1924.
 Her father was a rabbi and her mother was an author who wrote about Judaism.
 Feldman was a teacher at Hebrew schools in New York and Los Angeles, and worked on the 1960 film Exodus as both a Hebrew language coach and an extra.

 Feldman lived in Washington, D.C., and died there on January 23, 2022, at the age of 97.
+She was remembered by the Jerusalem Post as being, "known for her ubiquity, her grandmotherly affect, and her relentlessly softball questions affording her the company of the powerful."